Microflash/remarkability/src/index.md

 | `$visited-links` | Applies the `$link-visited` color to **visited links** |
 | `$hovered-links` | Applies the `$link-hover` color to **focus** and **hover** link states |

+The variable `$base-selector` lets you customize the base selector.
+By default, it is set to `.remarkability`.

 ## Notes

 - `remarkability` is based on [wysiwyg.css](https://github.com/jgthms/wysiwyg.css) by [Jeremy Thomas](https://github.com/jgthms) and [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) by [Sindre Sorhus](https://github.com/sindresorhus) with some modifications.